osrf/vehicle_gateway/README.md

 For Duckietown users this means launching this container and successively starting `dt-duckiebot-interface`.

+## TL;DR

+- Build the container by executing from the root of this repo:

+      docker build -t gazebo-betaflight .

+- Start the container with

+      docker compose up

 # Vehicle Gateway

 The goal of this project is to create a pluginlib-based C++ library that can interface with several vehicle SDK's.